raystack/depot/docs/sinks/bigquery.md

 An example of metadata columns that can be added for kafka records.

 ## Default columns for json data type
-With dynaminc schema for json we need to create table with some default columns, example like parition key needs to be set during creation of the table.
+With dynamic schema for json we need to create table with some default columns, example like parition key needs to be set during creation of the table.
-Example `SINK_BIGQUERY_SCHEMA_JSON_OUTPUT_DEFAULT_COLUMNS =event_timestamp=timestamp`
+Example `SINK_BIGQUERY_DEFAULT_COLUMNS =event_timestamp=timestamp`
 The metadata columns are added when input data contains values for the them which will result in missing fields error and will be added by the JSON error handler.

 | Fully Qualified Column Name | Type | Modifier |